|II.||Why do emails appear incorrectly?|

 |IV.||Why do emails appear correctly Preview and Send and online but not in the inbox?|

 |V.||Tips for creating consistently rendered emails|

-- Email clients - These are dedicated applications installed on a computer that allow you to send, receive, view and organize email.
-Common email clients include Outlook 2003, 2007, 2010, Thunderbird, Apple Mail and Lotus Notes.
+- Email clients - These are dedicated applications installed on a computer that allow you to send, receive, view and organise emails.
+Common email clients include Outlook 2010, 2013, 2016, 2019, Thunderbird, Apple Mail and Lotus Notes.

 - Web-based email clients - These are email clients that are not installed on your computer but instead run in the browser.
 Common web-based clients include Gmail, Hotmail and Yahoo mail.